Ledger Nano S Plus Review

 Step 5: Install individual blockchain apps & add accounts

-After this, simply click the blockchain you wish to use and “add account”.
-This will create an address for that blockchain, to which you can send the appropriate assets.
+After this, simply click the blockchain you wish to use and “Add account.”
+This will create an address for that blockchain to which you can send the appropriate assets.

 The Nano S Plus was extremely nice and simple to use, with the entire setup process made very clear by the provided walkthrough.

 The device is managed using two buttons on the device itself – which were very responsive and much easier to use than I expected.
-Although the seed phrase back-up process is a little tedious, it is necessary to ensure you have backed up your wallet properly.
+Although the seed phrase backup process is a little tedious, it is necessary to ensure you have backed up your wallet properly.

 The device itself is super compact, coming in quite a bit smaller than the original Nano S and the other popular Ledger wallet, the Nano X.

-Unlike the Nano X, the Nano S Plus doesn’t have bluetooth functionality, so those of you who prefer the cable-free experience may still prefer the Nano X device.
+Unlike the Nano X, the Nano S Plus doesn’t have Bluetooth functionality, so those of you who prefer the cable-free experience may still prefer the Nano X device.

-One small inconvenience for myself was the fact that the device only came with a USB-C to USB-A cable – meaning it could not plug directly into my laptop (which only has USB-C inputs).
+One small inconvenience for me was the fact that the device only came with a USB-C to USB-A cable – meaning it could not plug directly into my laptop (which only has USB-C inputs).
 This may be an issue for users with newer, compact laptops.

 The Nano S Plus costs $79 directly from Ledger, which is only $20 more expensive than the original Nano S at the time of writing ($59).
-It is also much cheaper than the larger, bluetooth-enabled Nano X, which weighs in at $149.
+It is also much cheaper than the larger, Bluetooth-enabled Nano X, which weighs in at $149.

-Let’s dive into the key differences and similarities between the two products, and if one is significantly better value for money.
+Let’s dive into the key differences and similarities between the two products and if one is significantly better value for money.

 For most major assets, both of the wallets come with intuitive software and a simple setup process.
-This means that each option is simple to use for beginners and advanced users, alike.
+This means that each option is simple to use for beginners and advanced users alike.

 Ledger and TREZOR have both been around since 2014, with open-source code for their apps and a great track record.
-TREZOR may stand out a little further, with a slightly stronger and mature community.
+TREZOR may stand out a little further, with a slightly stronger and more mature community.

 Overall, Who’s the Winner?

 Each of the wallets has a very similar set of features and usability, making this a tough one to decide!
-The Nano S plus edges out the win on overall design and ease-of-use, while the TREZOR takes the cake in terms of company and community reputation.
+The Nano S Plus edges out the win on overall design and ease of use, while the TREZOR takes the cake in terms of company and community reputation.

-Personally, I would choose the Nano S Plus due to its ease-of-use for adding a wide range of assets, without much extra effort.
+Personally, I would choose the Nano S Plus due to its ease of use for adding a wide range of assets without much extra effort.

-The Ledger Nano S Plus hardware wallet improves greatly upon the original Nano S model, at only a slightly higher price.
-The additional storage, larger screen size and sleek design place the device almost head-to-head with the more expensive Nano X model – at only a fraction of the price.
+The Ledger Nano S Plus hardware wallet improves greatly upon the original Nano S model at only a slightly higher price.
+The additional storage, larger screen size, and sleek design place the device almost head-to-head with the more expensive Nano X model – at only a fraction of the price.